srebrovn/srebrovn/README.md

 # Hi there, anon visitor! 👋

 Welcome to my GitHub profile!
-I'm a happy? developer and student learning .NET, Angular, and SQL.
-Currently, doing my studies at the University of Ljubljana, Faculty of Computer and Information Science.
+I'm a happy? developer and student learning .NET, Angular, and SQL, and currently, doing my studies at the University of Ljubljana, Faculty of Computer and Information Science.

 ## 🛠️ Technologies & Tools